Scaling limits of random outerplanar maps with independent link-weights: Applications to the unrestricted and bipartite case

-Any shortest path from a root-edge vertex to the distinguished vertex must traverse the boundary of the root-face in one of the two directions, until it reaches the $(\cC_*^{\text{bip}})^\bullet$-object.
+Any shortest path from a root edge vertex to the distinguished vertex must traverse the boundary of the root face in one of the two directions, until it reaches the $(\cC_*^{\text{bip}})^\bullet$-object.
 Hence

 Using Equation~\eqref{eq:rooted} we obtain

 with $w := (\cC_*^\text{bip})(\tau)$.
 Using the fact that $|L-R| \le 1$, we may deduce from Equations \eqref{eq:00} to \eqref{eq:b1} that